 I spent an extraordinary amount of energy on training my children to obey perfectly when given a command.
 This started as early as one-years-old.
 I also set a LOT of arbitrary rules, mostly revolving around my own preferences, needs and wants.

-Needless to say, I hated being a parent.
+I hated being a parent.

 Finally, when my oldest children were four and two, I held their baby brother in my arms and willed him not to grow up so that I wouldn’t need to start controlling his behavior.